cw417/Practice-Web-Scraper/README.md

 PyScrape is a basic web scraper that I wrote for practice while learning Python.
 Currently, it's only functional the website that I wrote it for, which is the discount items page of Schiit Audio's sales website, which can be found here: 'https://www.schiit.com/b-stocks'

 ## Table of Contents
--About
+- About
--How It Works
+- How It Works
--Usage
+- Usage
-    -To Test
+    - To Test
-    -Prerequisites
+    - Prerequisites
--Getting Started
+- Getting Started
--To Do
+- To Do
--Author
+- Author
--Acknowledgments
+- Acknowledgments

 ## About